Koekelas/trains-of-the-west/README.md

 **build**

-Generates an optimised build for deployment on OpenShift.
+Generate an optimised build for deployment on OpenShift.
+After running this task, the optimised build can be found in ./build.

 **rebuild**